 It all started a few years back when we had leftover Irish Soda Bread.
 Surely we couldn’t let this rounded loaf of perfection go to waste!
 And so we began the tradition of a St Patrick Day breakfast with a delicious and easy St Patrick Day recipe: Irish Soda Bread French Toast.

+Your family will love this fun St Patrick Day twist on a traditional Irish Soda Bread Recipe!
 I promise that even the pickiest leprechaun wouldn’t pass this recipe up!

 - 1 loaf of Irish Soda Bread, sliced (use this Irish Soda Bread mix or try this recipe)

 - 2 tbsp real maple syrup, plus more when serving

 - glass baking dish or glass pie pan